10 Bear Like Dogs – Dogs That Look Like Bears

 The Alaskan Malamute is a big and mighty pooch that has similar characteristics to a bear.
 For example, this dog is big and round, has lots of fur and a confident personality.
-They are also very strong and powerful, which requires a confident owner in order to train and lead this pooch.
+They are also very strong and powerful working dogs, which requires a confident owner in order to train and lead this pooch.
 This means the Alaskan Malamute may not be the best breed for first-time dog owners.

 You may be surprised to hear that the Alaskan Malamute does not make a good watchdog.
 This is a pooch that is friendly to everybody and only its size may be intimidating too others.
 They do require a lot of exercise as they have energy to burn during the day.
 If you are an active family, the Alaskan Malamute will fit right now.